Comparison results for the $p$-torsional rigidity on convex domains: Proof of the main results

+with equality, up to translations and dilations, for balls.
+Recalling the definitions \eqref{defQ} of $Q_p$ and (\ref{constantanoua}) of $\gamma_{D,p}$, this gives

-Note that the use of infima and suprema reflects the fact that extremal configurations are not attained within the class $\PP^D$, but can only be approached by suitable degenerating sequences of convex domains.
+the supremum being attained, up to translations and dilations, for balls.
+In particular, for $D=2$, $p=2$ one obtains $\beta(2;2)=\sqrt{8/3}$.} Note that the use of infima and suprema reflects the fact that {the infimum} is not attained within the class $\PP^D$, but {only} approached by suitable degenerating sequences of convex domains, { whereas the supremum is attained by balls}.
 We then have